Peterson-max/annotation-guidelines-sample/README.md

 ## Context

-Done as part of annotation work for AI training data platforms (e.g. Mercor, Encord), focused on Vision-Language-Action model datasets.
+Done as part of annotation work, focused on Vision-Language-Action model datasets.
 Object descriptions in the public examples are generalized to avoid publishing exact task content that may be covered under a contractor agreement.